HUPO-PSI/mzTab/README.md

 ## General
 mzTab has been designed to act as a lightweight, tab-delimited file format for mass spec-derived omics data.
 It was originally designed for proteomics with limited support for metabolomics (version 1.0).
 The metabolomics aspects have been further refined and extended in the mzTab-M 2.0 release.

 One of the main target audiences for this format is researchers outside of proteomics/metabolomics, such as systems biologists.
 It should be easy to parse and only contain the minimal information required to evaluate the results of an experiment.
 One of the goals of this file format is that it, for example, should be possible for a biologist to open such a file in Excel and still be able to "see" the data.
-This format should also become a way to disseminate proteomics and metabolomics results through protocols such as DAS (http://www.biodas.org).

 The aim of the format is to present the results of an experiment in a computationally accessible overview.
 The aim is not to provide the detailed evidence for these results, or allow recreating the process which led to the results.
 Both of these functions are established through links to more detailed representations in other formats, in particular mzIdentML and mzQuantML for proteomics ID and quantitation.